LG VS740

 The LG VS740 (LG Ally, LG Apex, LG Axis) is a mid-range smartphone manufactured by LG Electronics.

 The Ally features a 480x800 LCD capacitive touchscreen display and a 3.2-megapixel camera with flash.
-It runs Android 2.2, with LG customizations, including a Themes application allowing the Ally to run LG's own launcher, similar to HTC Sense, Motoblur, and TouchWiz, although it is optional by default; and LG widgets including the Socialite application, which aggregates Facebook and Twitter.
+It runs Android 2.1 with an update to Android 2.2, and has LG customizations, including a Themes application allowing the Ally to run LG's own launcher, similar to HTC Sense, Motoblur, and TouchWiz, although it is optional by default; and LG widgets including the Socialite application, which aggregates Facebook and Twitter.
 It also features a four-row slider keyboard with a d-pad.

 It has a hearing-aid compatibility (HAC) rating of M4/T3.

 Variants

 US740

 The LG Apex (US740) is a modified version of the LG Ally for US Cellular.
 It is identical to the Ally, except for a redesigned front.

 AS740

 The LG Axis (LGAS740) is an identical generic version of the LG Apex that is available through various regional carriers in the United States including Cellular South, Cox Wireless, and Bluegrass Wireless.